 What Is a Captive Insurance Agent?

 A Captive Insurance Agent is contracted to work exclusively with one specific insurance carrier.
 While some captive agents belong to affiliated groups of their parent company, the captive agent's priority is to develop business for the parent company.
+That means the agent can only sell products and services from the parent company or affiliated group.

 The carriers with the largest number of captive insurance agents include State Farm, Allstate, Farmers Insurance Group, and American Family Insurance.
+Agents for these carriers don't sell policies from any other carriers to their customers.

-- Captive agents are provided with financial support (or allowances) to help get their business off the ground—including funds for office space, employee benefits, and other overhead expenses.
+- Captive agents are provided with financial support (or allowances) to help get their business off the ground, including funds for office space, employee benefits, and other overhead expenses.

 - Parent companies also provide agents with resources and guidance, including client and lead referrals, product training, marketing and advertising tools, and promotional campaigns.